Dasharo Performance: Custom fan curve

 Test description

-The fan has been configured to follow a custom curve.
 This test aims to verify that the fan curve is configured correctly in silent profile and the fan spins up and down according to the defined values.

 Test configuration data